OutsourcedGuru/ecobee-app/README.md

 ![ecobee](https://cloud.githubusercontent.com/assets/15971213/25590647/425dd7ba-2e66-11e7-8793-09f4fdfa5036.jpg)

-In order to use and apprecicate any of this, it is expected that you 1) own an Ecobee thermostat, 2) have created/registered an account on their Ecobee.com website and 3) have joined their [https://www.ecobee.com/developers/](developer program) by clicking the **Become a Developer button**.
+In order to use and apprecicate any of this, it is expected that you 1) own an Ecobee thermostat, 2) have created/registered an account on their Ecobee.com website, 3) have joined their [https://www.ecobee.com/developers/](developer program) by clicking the **Become a Developer button** and 4) have registered one or more Ecobee devices into the same scope.
 Once done, you would then have access to the Developer tab on their online portal.
 This is a requirement for generating a necessary **appKey** for the **/config** file.

 It's good to know what style of Ecobee device that you have.
 Mine are of the EMS Si variety so my **/config** file's **scope** variable indicates "ems".
 If your Ecobee is more of the consumer style (rather than business-style like mine), it will be necessary to change this scope to match.
 Their developer website would give you this guidance of course.